National Science Week

 How do SCHOOLS get involved?

 Since 2011, ASTA has provided the teacher resource books as web-based digital books.
 Titles include - React to Chemistry, Energy Evolution, A Century of Australian Science and Food for our future: Science feeding the world.
-These are available free of charge from the National Science Week Books and Resources link below.
-Some past resource books are also provided electronically, but hard copies can be purchased from the ASTA office.
+These are available free of charge from the National Science Week Books and Resources link below as electronic downloads.

 For more information please contact your state or territory coordinator